Beliavsky/Fortran-Tools/README.md

 [f77tof90](https://github.com/mattdturner/f77tof90): Python script that reads in a Fortran 77 (.f or .F) fixed form file and converts it to a free form Fortran 90 file (.f90 or .F90), by mattdturner.
 It was successfully used to convert a legacy codebase (over 400 .f/.F files and millions of lines of code) from Fortran 77 to Fortran 90.

+[ffixed2free](https://github.com/MeteoSwiss/ffixed2free): converts FORTRAN fixed-format source code (FORTRAN 77 style) to free-format source code (Fortran 90 style), by Pirmin Kaufmann and Martin Schraner.
+Ffixed2free does not require the fixed-format code to be restricted to the FORTRAN 77 standard.

 [FORTRAN77_to_Fortran90](https://github.com/Koushikphy/FORTRAN77_to_Fortran90): convert old fixed source FORTRAN 77 code to free form Fortran 90 code, by Koushikphy

 [fortran-legacy-tools](https://github.com/ylikx/fortran-legacy-tools): tools to deal with Fortran code: fixed to free source form converter, upper- to lowercase converter, formatter for variable declarations, by ylikx